wrapperband/TrackMeNot/README.md

 git clone https://github.com/wrapperband/TrackMeNot.git

-The files can be edited and copied into the running system.
+The files can be edited and copied into the running system (compressed.xpi), then the system restarted to activate the changes.

 It is relatively easy to copy in an updated version of trackmenot.js .
 This file is in the root director so arc viewer can handle it.

 Edit the file in the TrackMeNot, then copy it into the compressed .xpi file.

-#### Editing trackmenot.js
+#### Editing trackmenot.js  var zeitgeist

-The trackmenot.js contains a number of variables to tweak, the first is **var zeitgeist** an array of "influential" words (need audit)
+The trackmenot.js is a text file contains a number of variables to tweak, the first is **var zeitgeist** an array of "influential" words (need audit)

 ##### timeout

 The next variable to adjust is timeout.
-Any common factor can indicate usage, a range is harder to eleiminate.
+Any common factor can indicate usage, a range is harder to eliminate.
 When adjusting less important, or harder to monitor parameters consider that the change from norm could also be trackable.
 May be worth lengthening.

 var tmn_timeout = 6000;